This document provides answers to the most frequently asked questions about Cloud Manager in AEM as a Cloud Service.

 You can also set the version to

 -SNAPSHOT for stage and production builds or deployments.
 Cloud Manager automatically sets a proper version number and creates a tag for you in git.
-This tag can be referred to later, if required.
+This tag can be referred to later, if necessary.

 Further details about version handling are documented here.